 Spiritual Life Programs

-The Spiritual Life Office exists at TCIS to help fulfill the mission of the school, specifically to develop a Christian environment among the community and to offer additional positive experiences for spiritual growth outside the classroom.
+The Spiritual Life Office exists at TCIS to help fulfill that part of the school mission to develop a Christian environment among the community and to offer additional positive experiences for spiritual growth outside the classroom.
 Spiritual Life programs provide a variety of opportunities for students and staff to be involved in Christian ministry.
-We believe that connecting our heritage and traditions from the past with the community of today will help determine what tomorrow will hold for all of us.
+These opportunities help to develop people who are willing to lead in purposeful change within this world.

 “All of you, have unity of mind, sympathy, brotherly love, a tender heart, and a humble mind.” - 1 Peter 3:8